 When you pay in a store, Google Pay uses an encrypted number instead of your actual card number, keeping your card details safe.
 Plus, your payment information is protected with multiple layers of security.

-Use your personal RBC credit card on your Android device to pay, in any app that accepts Google Pay.
+Use your personal RBC debit or credit card to tap for purchases up to $250 using Google Pay.
+You can also use your credit card to pay in any app that accepts Google Pay.

 Track Your Spending

 View your balance, available credit and RBC Rewards® points balance while you’re on the go using the RBC Mobile app1.

 Setting Up Google Pay is Easy